Erythranthe grandis: Description

-Range

-Coastal areas from southern California to Cape Disappointment in southern Washington State.

-Habitat
+Range and Habitat

-Generally found in coastal seeps, cliff, dunes, marshes, roadside ditches, or headland with high levels of soil moisture.
+It ranges from central California to Oregon, where it grows in coastal areas and the South Coast Ranges.
+Generally found in coastal seeps, cliff, dunes, marshes, roadside ditches, or headland with high levels of soil moisture from sea level up to 800 meters elevation.

 Ecology

 Erythranthe grandis is strikingly different in morphology from inland annual populations of E. guttata.
 However, some inland perennial populations of E. guttata do resemble E. grandis.
 Many of the trait differences between perennial and annual populations is controlled primarily by a chromosomal inversion that is shared by E. grandis and perennial E. guttata.
 Annual E. guttata generally has the opposite orientation of this inversion.
 All populations of E. grandis are perennial and they are able to maintain this life-history due to lower temperatures along the ocean and coastal summer fog, which maintains soil moisture and reduces transpiration during the summer dry season.
 E. grandis has higher levels of herbivore defensive compounds and higher salt tolerance than inland annual populations of E. guttata'.
 These higher levels of herbivore resistance and salt tolerance are likely the result of more herbivores in coastal habitats and the impact of oceanic salt spray landing on above-ground tissues.